AttackOnJasper/University-notes/psych253/psych253.md

 		- Study 1
 			- ask subjects to interview a group of people; pick 10 out of 25 biased questions
 			- If people think there are more extraverts in the group, they will pick more extraverted questions
-		- 2. Subjects who interviewed different groups of people would ask with biased questions
+		- Study 2: Subjects who interviewed different groups of people would ask with biased questions
 - **Behavioural Confirmation**: cause people to act the way you expect
 	- e.g. teacher expectancy effect study
 	- Snyder, Tanke, and Berscheid 1977